Cream of Asparagus & Sweet Potato Soup

 6 cups chicken or vegetable stock or broth

 1 bay leaf

 - In a heavy-bottomed stock pot, heat the oil over medium heat.
-Add the onion and fennel; saute until just starting to soften, about 3 – 4 minutes.
+Add the onion, fennel, sweet potato, and asparagus.
+Saute until softened, about 5 – 7 minutes.

-- Add the wine and deglaze the pan by scraping up the bits on the bottom.
+- Add the wine or apple cider and deglaze the pan by scraping up the bits on the bottom.

-- Add the stock and bay leaf, bring to low boil, then reduce heat to a gentle simmer.
-Cover and simmer for 40 – 50 minutes, until asparagus stems are soft when poked with fork.
+- Add the stock and bay leaf, bring to a low boil, then reduce heat to a gentle simmer.
+Cover and simmer for 40 – 50 minutes, until asparagus stems are very soft when poked with a fork.
 If not fully soft, add another 5 – 10 minutes of cooking time.

 - Remove pot from heat.
 Remove the bay leaf and discard.
-Puree the soup smooth by either transferring to a blender or keeping in stock pot and using hand held immersion blender.
+Puree the soup smooth by either transferring it to a blender or keeping it in a stock pot and using a hand-held immersion blender.
 Return to stock pot.

-- Serve immediately, or cool, cover and refrigerate for later use.
-Garnish with your choice of – chopped fennel fronds, trimmed asparagus tips, a drizzle of crème fraiche or good quality olive or nut / seed oil, roasted pepitas, or chopped parsley.
+- Serve immediately, or cool, cover, and refrigerate for later use.
+Garnish with your choice of – chopped fennel fronds, trimmed asparagus tips, a drizzle of good quality olive or nut/seed oil, roasted pepitas, or chopped parsley.

 © 2018 Love + Craft Kitchen, LLC, All Rights Reserved